peopleoff/floob/README.md

 ### Installing The Client

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development env running.
+You will need to create a .env file with VUE_APP_API to your backend endpoint.
 ```
 cd client
 npm install